Hesperian Health Guides

 Vitamin A helps fight infection.
 It also helps us have healthy skin and bones and protects our ability to see.
 Foods that have a lot of vitamin A include most orange vegetables and fruits, such as carrots, pumpkin, sweet potatoes, papaya, and mango, and green vegetables, such as leafy greens and green peas.
 Eggs also have vitamin A.

 Zinc is a mineral that helps children grow well and fight infection, especially diarrhea and pneumonia.
 It also helps us have healthy skin and nails.
 Foods with zinc include wild spinach, meats, oysters, eggs, milk products, nuts and seeds, and whole grains.
-For information about zinc supplements, see page 219.
+See information about zinc supplements.

 Selenium is a trace mineral (we only need a little) that helps our bodies fight infection.
 Foods with selenium include Brazil nuts and sunflower seeds, many types of sea fish, coconuts, some fortified cereals, and aloe juice.
 Just one of these foods each week is enough.